shaltut/cbsi_inv_sys/readme.txt

 (Post in chat when you start so we dont get conflicts)

 OTHER STUFF TO DO:
+	Physical changes:
 		--- Have the system email all 'master' user's email addresses when a piece of equipment is nearing it's maintenance date.
 		    -This will require a lot of sql, php, JavaScript, and API (if you decide to use one) knowlege
+		--- Password reset for users that forget their username/password
+			-	probs need to use an API
+	Asthethic changes:
 		--- Sorting by IDs doesnt work on any page, and sorting doesnt work at all on the table in check.php (return equipment)
 			- Either a jquery/JS error, or a php/SQL error in the _fetch pages.
 		--- Make dates on tables extracted from the DB appear in a normal format. (right now they appear as '<YEAR> - <MONTH> - <DAY>' aka -> '2019-03-08' which is confusing because that could be read as "March 8th, 2019" OR as "August 3rd, 2019" which is BAD)
 			-   can be done using php function, or an sql query.
 Probs with javascript too, but just dont lol.
+		--- With the new background color, some of the notifications are dificult to read/see.
+Add a thin black border to alerts (and maybe change their font color) to make them pop
+		--- Go through the code and remove old commented out code that isnt used anymore.
+Also make the code look cleaner (add/remove tabs where needed)
+		--- Change the font on the site to a more attractive font if possible
+			-	Should just be a bootstrap thing

 SHIT TO TEST:
 	--- 10+, 25+, 50+, and 100+ users.
 Add dummy test user accounts 10 at a time and test how the tables/database reacts to the influx of data.